 Portugal: Estatisticas e Precos-Energias Renovaveis, in Portuguese, Direcao Geral de Energia e Geologia.
 Portugal renewable energy statistics.

-Sweden: Energy in Sweden, Swedish Energy Agency.
+Sweden: Energy in Sweden - Facts and Figures 2015, Swedish Energy Agency.
 Sweden energy statistics.

 Electric Power Monthly, United States Department of Energy Energy Information Administration.United States energy statistics.

-2011 Renewable Energy Data Book, U.S. Department of Energy, Energy Efficiency & Renewable Energy, prepared by the National Renewable Energy Laboratory (Golden, CO: released October 2012 - revised February 2013).
+2013 Renewable Energy Data Book, U.S. Department of Energy, Energy Efficiency & Renewable Energy, prepared by the National Renewable Energy Laboratory (Golden, CO: released December 2014).
 Provides facts and figures on renewable electricity, renewable energy development and clean energy investments.

-And Annual Energy Review 2011, U.S. Department of Energy, Energy Information Administration (Washington, DC: September 2012).
-Comprehensive U.S. energy statistics and diagrams updated annually by June or July.
-[Suspended for 2013.]
+And Monthly Energy Review, U.S. Department of Energy, Energy Information Administration.
+Comprehensive U.S. energy statistics and diagrams updated monthly.

 "Renewable Energy Essentials" series by the International Energy Agency, for biofuel production, biomass for power generation and CHP, geothermal, hydropower, concentrating solar thermal power, solar heating and cooling, and wind, plus information contained in the "technology roadmaps."